Minor in Political Science

 Requirements For A Minor In Political Science

 For a minor in political science a student must take a minimum of 18 semester hours in political science, of which 6 hours are required including PSC 130, and either PSC 250 or PSC 270, and 12 hours of 300/400 level PSC electives.
-A minimum grade of C is required in PSC 130.
+PSC 130 is a prerequisite to most upper-level PSC courses, and a minimum grade of C is required in PSC 130 for the PSC minor.

 |Political Science Minor||Credit Hours|